4-6-0: Indonesia

 Apart from being used to pull express trains, the NIS 370s were also used to haul freight trains.
 This freight train contains petroleum from Koloniale Petroleum Verkoop Mij.
 (KPVM).
 KPVM was a part of the NKPM company (Nederlandsche Koloniale Petroleum Maatschappij).
 Not quite a long, NIS also imported 20 more 4-6-0 locomotives with similar characteristics to the NIS Class 370 but with some improvements from 3 different builders.
 At first batch, they received 5 units from Werkspoor, N.V.
 (Netherlands) in 1918-1919.
-Then, the second batch consisting 5 units from Henschel & Son (Germany) in 1921.
+Then, the second batch consisting of 5 units from Henschel & Son (Germany) in 1921.
 At last, 10 units from Werkspoor and Beyer, Peacock and Company finally came in 1922 to serve the increase of passenger traffics.
 Soon, the new upgraded 4-6-0 superheater locomotives were classified as NIS Class 381 (381-400) and worked on Semarang Tawang–Cepu–Soerabaia NIS and Semarang Tawang–Vorstenlanden (Surakarta and Jogja Lempuyangan) lines.
 In 1935, NIS received the concession to upgrade their mainline from Soerabaia to Semarang which was tram line becoming 2nd class railway line.
 NIS 381–400 once reached a speed of up to 105 kilometres per hour (65 miles per hour) during some series of tests, making it the fastest locomotive fleet owned by NIS at that time.
 During Japanese occupation of the Dutch East Indies in 1942, all of Dutch East Indies private / state-owned railway locomotives were renumbered based on Japanese numberings.
 The NIS 370s were renumbered to C51, while the NIS 380s became C52.
 It could be said that C52s were the missing class of locomotives because almost all of them were sent by Japanese and Dutch to various countries in the Indochina and Malay Peninsula regions during war period and were never operated again after Indonesian independence and they also lack of documentations.
 Many were sent to Malaya, Cambodia, Thailand and had been scrapped in 1949-1950s because they had been re-gauged to 1,000 mm.
 From 20 of them, only C52 17 (ex-NIS 397) is preserved in Army Engineering Museum, Ratchaburi, Thailand.
 While the C51s were so lucky because they remained in service in Java during the war.
 From 10 of them, only C51 01 is preserved in Ambarawa Railway Museum, Central Java.